Conciliation is an alternative dispute resolution (ADR) process whereby the parties refer a dispute to a conciliator.

-The Standard Irish Forms of Building Contract provides conciliation as a dispute resolution process (see extract from Public Works Contract sub-clause 13.1.1 ).
+The Standard Irish Building Contract forms provide conciliation as a dispute resolution process (see extract from Public Works Contract sub-clause 13.1.1 ).

-Each party is responsible for their own costs and are jointly and severally liable for the cost of the conciliator.
+Each party is responsible for their costs and is jointly and severally liable for the cost of the conciliator.

-Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and will act as a conciliator.
+Mark Etherington is on the Society of Chartered Surveyors Ireland (“SCSI”) conciliation panel and is happy to act as a conciliator.

 For all contracts carried out using Public Works Contract (“PWC”) Form PW-CF1 to PW-CF4 where the anticipated Contract Sum will be in excess of €10million, a Standing Conciliator must be appointed by the Parties, from the Starting Date until the Parties agree to terminate the Standing Conciliator’s appointment